dblalock/bolt/README.md

 Bolt also has [theoretical guarantees](https://github.com/dblalock/bolt/blob/master/assets/bolt-theory.pdf?raw=true) bounding the errors in its approximations.

 NOTE: All the code, documentation, and results associated with Bolt's KDD paper can be found in the `experiments/` directory.
 See the README therein for details.
+A cleaned-up version of the paper is available [here](https://github.com/dblalock/bolt/blob/master/assets/bolt.pdf?raw=true).

 NOTE 2: This page is currently under construction, as is the Python API described below.